michaelwang11394/skills/README.md

 This skills package provides Claude Code with domain-specific knowledge about the HeyGen API, enabling it to:

-- Generate AI avatar videos
+- Generate AI avatar videos with precise control (v2 API)
+- Create videos from simple prompts using Video Agent
+- Optimize prompts for better Video Agent results
-- Work with avatars and voices
+- Work with avatars, voices, and backgrounds
 - Handle video translation and dubbing
-- Manage streaming avatars
+- Manage streaming avatars for real-time interaction
 - Create photo avatars (talking photos)
+- Integrate with Remotion for programmatic video composition
 - Configure webhooks and callbacks

 ## Installation